"WHAT HAVE WE got?"

 Time was what he needed more of—more with her and more with himself—to figure out where it all went wrong.
 He couldn't turn back time, couldn't escape its cruelty, its ravages of innocent youth.
 It changed everything and everyone.
 It had become his chaos, unpredictable and unforgiving.

-SUDDENLY JACKIE SURFACED.
-Someone had pulled her up from the depths.
+JACKIE SURFACED, AS if someone had pulled her up from the depths.
 She was still swimming somewhere in those turbulent silver waters, but his blue eyes had found her and she swam towards them.

 Worst of all, maybe he would end up seeing the reasons why she was so selfish and spoilt, why she demanded so much from him all the time; the reasons why she took so much care to point out how beautiful and amazing she was or why she went to even greater lengths to distract everyone from the real her, the real Jackie.
 And she wondered if she would ever be ready to show that side of herself to anyone.